wfischer1/decodevin/docs/gettingstarted/GettingStarted.md

 ![](CreateWildflyContents.png)

-Enter a name, e.g. `decodevin` and the git url for cloning this repository: `https://github.com/nextstepman/decodevin.git`.
+Enter a name, `decodevin` and the git url for cloning this repository: `https://github.com/nextstepman/decodevin.git`.

 This git repository is public, therefore this works without providing any credentials.